What You’ll Learn

 The basics of customizing when and what happens in a step

 There are 2 parts to creating a workflow: initial creation and adding the steps in which actions take place.
 We’ll describe both on this page, as well as how to set up the triggers that will enroll people into the workflow.

-Once you understand the general approach of creating a workflow, you’ll want to read the closer look articles linked above.
+Once you understand the general approach of creating a workflow, you’ll want to read the closer look articles linked at the bottom of this article.
 There you will learn more in-depth information about the types of triggers, delays, actions, and conditions that make up a workflow.